 Essential monetary reserve

-That being said, when it will be mandatory, the Self-Insurance Fund will allow the creation of a crucial monetary reserve, in order to pay the sums that the syndicate’s insurance does not cover.
+The Self-Insurance Fund will allow the creation of a crucial monetary reserve, in order to pay the sums that the syndicate’s insurance does not cover.
 For example, if the deductible for a claim is $10,000 and that the damages are assessed to $18,000, the insurer will only pay $8,000.

 Furthermore, it should be noted that the government determined by regulation, on April 15, 2020, the terms and conditions that will determine the minimum contribution of the co-owners to this fund.